NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_registries.rst

 Using this information, we would create an entry in the registry that looks like this.
 In the case shown below, this is a yaml-based plugin registry for the GeoIPS package.

+..
+    the relevance of this example it obvious to the developer, but needs to be explained to the reader explicitly

 .. code-block:: yaml